Media Name: kimberlyn20leary20photo20i20rwj.jpg

 • Learning, collaborative inquiry, and inclusive leadership have formed the cornerstones of my professional career.
 Working closely with people whose lives intersected with intervening public systems enabled me to have a deep, empathic, and granular experience with public policy as it meets the lives of individuals and families.
 At a time of unprecedented urgency in our nation, I believe that Urban Institute’s commitment to evidence-based research and solution-finding is essential to create and then sustain just, equitable, safe, and healthy communities.

-Leary writes, consults, and teaches on adaptive leadership, leading teams, cross-boundary collaboration, negotiation, and racial equity.
-She holds an MPA from the Harvard Kennedy School and a PhD in clinical psychology from the University of Michigan, and she completed advanced training as a clinical psychoanalyst at the Michigan Psychoanalytic Association.
+Additionally, Leary is an award-winning educator and writer, focusing on government innovation, adaptive leadership, collaboration, and equity.
+She holds an MPA from Harvard Kennedy School and a PhD in clinical psychology from the University of Michigan.
+She also has advanced training as a psychoanalyst from the Michigan Psychoanalytic Association.

 Research Areas